How to avoid buyer’s remorse: 7 tips for businesses

 Order confirmation, dispatch updates and potential delays – these are just a few of the ways you should be keeping customers informed.
 Rather than keeping your customers in the dark, these transactional messages, whether they’re via email or text, help reassure them that they made the right brand choice in the first place.

 Go one step further and optimise these messages so they’re more than just a simple “Thanks for your order!” or “We’ve sent it!” message.
-For example, Etsy’s order confirmation and dispatch emails are interactive.

 4. Ensure your returns policy is clear